As you may already know, your audio quality mostly depends on your microphones’ quality.

-These microphones plugged into transmitter device, and receiver device plugged into cameras or handy recorders.
+These microphones plugged into the transmitter device, and receiver device plugged into cameras or handy recorders.

-The audio from transmitter device is transmitted to a receiver device via wireless signals.
+The audio from the transmitter device is transmitted to a receiver device via wireless signals.

 Using wireless microphone is an efficient way of recording audio from a distance.
 For example, entertainers or interviewers can move about freely as their voices are amplified.